Lactation in the LGBTQ+ community

 Supplementers can be used within the LGBTQ+ community by anyone who is not producing a full milk supply, either because of limited mammary tissue, use of an induced lactation protocol or simply because of low milk supply.

-There are many complex issues for trans men to think about when considering the role of lactation in feeding their child, described thoroughly in this useful article, which informs the rest of this section.
+There are many complex issues for trans men and non-binary people assigned female at birth to think about when considering the role of lactation in feeding their child, described thoroughly in this useful article, which informs the rest of this section.
 Each individual will have different concerns and motivation around lactation and it should not be assumed that someone either wants to or doesn't want to feed their child at the chest.
 Some people may want to use infant formula or donor human milk and suppress any lactation from their own body.
 Others may want to do everything to maximise their potential to feed their child at their chest or with their own expressed milk.
-Chestfeeding is a common term to describe transmasculine lactation, however some may prefer to use the term nursing, breastfeeding, feeding or another term.
+Chestfeeding is a common term to describe transmasculine lactation, however some may prefer to use the term nursing, feeding, breastfeeding, bodyfeeding, feeding mammal-style or another term.

 Trans men report difficulties with discussing the effect of surgery on lactation with their surgeon, and given that the area is new their surgeons may not know the potential effects either.
 Lactation is likely to be more affected by 'double incision' surgery where nipples are repositioned than surgeries that preserve the nipple pedicle.
 However it appears that trans men who have had surgery of all kinds can experience changes in the mammary tissue if they become pregnant and may produce milk of various amounts.